UnamSanctam/SilentXMRMiner/README.md

 * CPU & GPU Mining - Can mine on Both CPU and GPU (Nvidia & AMD)

-* Idle Mining - Can be configured to only mine when computer is idle
+* Idle Mining - Can be configured to mine with a different Max CPU when computer is idle

+* Stealth - Pauses the miner while Task Manager is open

 ## Prerequisites